FREQUENTLY ASKED QUESTIONS

 What if my child doesn't like it?
 Your child may not like every aspect of swimming lessons just like your child may not like being secured in a car seat or wearing a helmet when they ride their bike.
 Survival Swim Lessons teach life saving skills that will protect the child if the worst should happen.
 Stick with the lessons despite their possible objection, you will be happy you did.

 Can I watch my child's lesson?
-Yes, we have space on the pool desk and a viewing area.
+Yes, we have space on the pool desk for you to watch.
 You are welcome to watch the lessons at all times.

 Can I record or take pictures of my child's lesson?
 You can take pictures and video of the lesson with the instructor approval.
 The last thing we want is to scare other parents by showing misunderstood video.